jaron/sciencegraph/README.md

 * Now, build the java project using `mvn package`
 * You can now try using the database to answer a single question chosen at random using `java -cp target/sciencegraph-1.0-jar-with-dependencies.jar com.agentsmith.sciencegraph.App -once`
 * Use the same command without the `-once` parameter to create answers for all the questions in the set, this might take about 5-10 minutes

+##### How It Works

+The basic stages of the current question answering process are as follows:

+* The plain text of a question is passed to the `ProblemSolver.solve()` method
+* A `Blackboard` instance is created, this will store intermediate results produced by the various stages of the comprehension pipeline
+* `GraphQueryService.identifyQuestionConcepts()` identifies concepts in the question that also have corresponding nodes in the knowledge graph, this filters out irrelevant words and concepts
+* `GraphQueryService.identifyAnswerConcepts()` is called next and does the same with each of the multiple choice answers
+* `QuestionClassifier.classify()` uses rules to determine the type of the question
+* Knowing the question type then allows the answering process to select a tailored strategy for that particular type
+* The default answering strategy is to determine the semantic closeness between each concept in the question and each concept in the answer, and compute the average shortest path between them.
+* The scoring system then evaluates the computed path lengths, to find the answer which is conceptually closest to the question
+* There is also some primitive weighting applied before the final answer is selected.
+This an area that I aim to improve by incorporating some machine learning

+##### When the answer is wrong

+"The most exciting phrase to hear in science, the one that heralds new discoveries, is not 'Eureka!' but 'That's funny...'"
+_-- Isaac Asimov_

-* The question answering logic is still a work in progress, so don't be surprised if it produces the wrong answer.
+The question answering logic is still a work in progress, so don't be surprised if it produces the wrong answer.
 But like Asimov said, wrong answers can provide the beginnings of great insights.
-You might like to look at the console output, and see if you can identify why the system got it wrong.
+So you might like to look at the console output, and see if you can identify why the system got it wrong.

-##### How It Works

-. . .
+___

 ##### Acknowledgements